 If you want a multipurpose gouge that can also cut some interesting textures, the L 9/5 is another solid choice.
 It’s more of a U cutter than a true gouge, but it can still scoop out large areas with ease.

 Best linoleum blocks for printmaking

 Now that you have a great linoleum cutter, you need to find the right material to cut into.
-Nowadays there is a variety of linoleum (and rubber) blocks for printmaking, catering to both beginners and experts.
+Nowadays, there are a variety of linoleum (and rubber) blocks for printmaking, catering to both beginners and experts.

 Beginner’s choice: Speedball Speedy Carve blocks